Bproductiv/react-tiny-link-proxycors/README.md

 ## CORS enabled?

 No. You may need a `CORS` proxy to use this component.
-But if you dont have one, we made the component to use https://cors-anywhere.herokuapp.com as default proxy.
-Thanks to [Rob](https://github.com/Rob--W).
-[It](https://cors-anywhere.herokuapp.com) saves my time for accessing urls.
+Changing complete URL to use this proxy : https://corsproxy.io/

 ## Installation